eightpigs/m2m/README.md

 # m2m (mysql2Model)

-M2m is a tool for generating entity classes from tables based on custom configuration files
+m2m is an Intellij Idea plugin that generates entity classes from tables based on custom configuration files.

 ## Features